HaochenLiu2000/GGR/README.md

 ## 5. Evaluating

-To Evaluate the model on dataset:
+To evaluate the model on dataset:

 For the Webqsp dataset on gpt3.5, run